 The Clean Air Act, and comparable state laws, regulate emissions of various air pollutants through air emissions permitting programs and the imposition of other requirements.
 In addition, the EPA has developed, and continues to develop, stringent regulations governing emissions of toxic air pollutants at specified sources.
 In October 2015, finalized rules that lower the National Ambient Air Quality Standard ("NAAQS") for ozone from 75 parts per billion ("ppb") to 70 ppb.
-In addition, in September 2015, the EPA proposed rules which defined what are called "stationary sources" to resolve how sources of emissions from the crude oil and natural gas sector should be aggregated under Clean Air Act permit programs.
+In addition, in May 2016, the EPA issued rules which define what are called "stationary sources" to resolve how sources of emissions from the crude oil and natural gas sector should be aggregated under Clean Air Act permit programs.
 Compliance with these or other new legal requirements could, among other things, require installation of new emission controls on some of our equipment, result in longer permitting timelines, and significantly increase our capital expenditures and operating costs, which could adversely impact our business.
-Compliance with these rules could result in significant costs, including increased capital expenditures and operating costs, and could adversely impact our business.
 States can also impose air emissions limitations that are more stringent than the federal standards imposed by the EPA.
 Federal and state regulatory agencies can impose administrative, civil and criminal penalties for non-compliance with air permits or other requirements of the Clean Air Act and associated state laws and regulations.
 Rules restricting air emissions may require a number of modifications to our operations, including the installation of new equipment.
 Compliance with such rules could result in significant costs, including increased capital expenditures and operating costs, and could adversely impact our operating results.
 However, we believe that our operations will not be materially adversely affected by any such requirements, and the requirements are not expected to be any more burdensome to us than to other similarly situated companies.
 We believe that our operations are in substantial compliance with federal and state air emission standards.